The Chion is the product of two small but highly intelligent and self-assured breeds, the Chihuahua and the Papillon.

-His coat comes in a range of colors, including black, black and brown, cream, golden, chocolate, black and white, fawn, and tricolor.
+His coat comes in a range of colours, including black, black and brown, cream, golden, chocolate, black and white, fawn, and tricolour.

-He may also have a symmetrical facial mask, but some have solid colors.
+He may also have a symmetrical facial mask, but some have solid colours.

 His fine coat does not require a lot of grooming.
 Brushing twice a week should be enough to prevent it from knotting and remove loose hair.

 Being a dog that prefers to spend his time indoors, he needs washing only occasionally.
 Once every 6 to 8 weeks is ideal.

 Because he is prone to dental overcrowding and tooth loosening, he should have his teeth brushed every day.